edgeimpulse/workshop-arduino-tinyml-roshambo/README.md

 If you do not have the kit, then you will need an [Arduino Nano 33 BLE Sense](https://store-usa.arduino.cc/products/arduino-nano-33-ble-sense) and an [OV7675 camera](https://www.arducam.com/products/camera-breakout-board/0-3mp-ov7675/).
 Connect the camera to the Arduino pins given at the top of [this sketch](01-data-capture/nano33_tinyml_kit_image_serial/nano33_tinyml_kit_image_serial.ino).

 ## Install Software

-There are two options to doing the hands-on portion of this workshop: you can either run a virtual machine (VM) that has everything configured or install the toolchain manually on your host operating system.

-### Virtual Machine (recommended)

-Follow [these instructions](https://github.com/edgeimpulse/workshop-virtual-machine) to install VirtualBox and run the preconfigured virtuam machine.

-### Local Installataion

-If the VM does not work or you do not wish to install VirtualBox, you can install the toolchain locally.

 Install the following programs: